MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 ## Access keys for action bar and navigation menu

-Access keys are keyboard shortcuts that select specific actions on the action bar and navigation menu, enabling you to navigate through actions to get to the page you want.
+Access keys are keyboard shortcuts that can select specific actions on the action bar and navigation menu.
+It allows you to navigate through actions to get to the page you want.
 Access keys are available in the Business Central web client and are similar to access keys in Excel and Word Online.

 To use access keys on a page, first select the <kbd>Alt</kbd> key to display *key tips*, which are letters in small boxes next to the actions in the action bar and navigation menu.